 IT service management (ITSM) tools have a history of being used outside of IT but it hasn’t been until recently that something the industry has termed “enterprise service management” has gained significant traction.
-You might be aware of the term, but if not – it’s the use of ITSM thinking, principles, practices, and technology by other lines of business.
+You might be aware of the term, but if not – it’s the use of ITSM thinking, principles (including ITIL 4), practices, and technology by other lines of business.
 Human Resources (HR) and facilities teams have been high adopters, and most recently customer support organizations – with all these corporate service providers delivering services and support much like the corporate IT department.

-Using ITSM for external customer support?
+Using ITSM and potentially ITIL for external customer support?
 “But customer support organizations already have customer relationship management (CRM) systems!”
 I hear you cry.
 It’s true, and HR teams probably have multiple HR systems too – but it doesn’t stop them from embracing enterprise service management to improve efficiency and the customer experience they offer.

 Please read on to understand how ITSM and the enabling technology can improve your company’s customer support operations.